anthay/Advent-of-Code-2017/README.md

 `january.cpp` has all 49 solutions with added commentary and some tidying and speeding up.

-Output of january.cpp executable on 2017 intel CPU:
+Output of january.cpp executable on a 2017 intel i9-7900X CPU @ 3.3GHz:

 ```
  1.1   0.00ms 1390